Skip to main content

 • Don't hesitate on premium pieces.
 The data is clear — the expensive stuff goes first.
 If you're on the fence, someone else isn't

-• Watch the fidget space.
-It's the fastest-growing category by sell-out intensity, and there are still brands in the $50–150 range where you can get in before they hit Grimsmo-level scarcity
+• Watch the pen space.
+It's the highest sell-out category at 85.8%, and there are still brands in the $100–200 range where you can get in before they hit Grimsmo-level scarcity

-This analysis is based on data collected by Drop Beacon, tracking live product availability across 863+ EDC brands.
-All figures reflect drops first seen between March 1–15, 2026.
-We'll be publishing these reports regularly — follow the blog or set up notifications to stay in the loop.
+This analysis is based on data collected by Drop Beacon, tracking live product availability across 1,100+ EDC brands.
+All figures reflect deduplicated, canonical product data.
+We publish these reports regularly — follow the blog or set up notifications to stay in the loop.